Ensuring both Provable Convergence and Differential Privacy in Nash Equilibrium Seeking on Directed Graphs: Privacy Analysis of Algorithm 1

-From the preceding derivation, it should be clear that the cumulative privacy budget is inversely proportional to $\nu^k$.
-Thus, the second statement can be obtained from the first statement by scaling $\nu^k$ proportionally.
-The third statement can be obtained by specializing the selection of $\lambda^k$, $\gamma^k$, and $\nu^k$ sequences as specified in the statement. \end{proof}
+The preceding derivation shows that the cumulative privacy budget is inversely proportional to $\nu^k$.
+Thus, the second statement can be obtained from the first statement by scaling $\nu^k$.
+The third statement follows by specializing the selection of $\lambda^k$, $\gamma^k$, and $\nu^k$ sequences as specified in the statement. \end{proof}

-It is worth noting that to ensure a finite cumulative privacy budget (since an unbounded privacy budget means complete loss of privacy), the approaches in \cite{ye2021differentially} and \cite{Huang15} resort to summable stepsizes (geometrically-decreasing stepsizes, more specifically), which, however, also make the convergence to the exact desired value impossible.
-To the contrary, our approach allows the stepsize sequence to be non-summable, and hence ensures both accurate convergence and finite cumulative privacy budget, even when the number of iterations goes to infinity.
-This appears to be the first time that accurate convergence and rigorous $\epsilon$-differential privacy (with guaranteed finite cumulative privacy budget) is achieved in general networked games on directed communication graphs.
+It is worth noting that to ensure a finite cumulative privacy budget, \cite{ye2021differentially} and \cite{Huang15} resort to summable stepsizes, which, however, also make provable convergence to the exact desired value impossible.
+To the contrary, our approach allows the stepsize sequence to be non-summable, and hence ensures both provable convergence and finite cumulative privacy budget, even when the number of iterations goes to infinity.
+This appears to be the first time that both { provable} convergence and rigorous $\epsilon$-differential privacy is achieved in general networked games on directed communication graphs.

-\begin{Remark 1} It can be seen that to ensure a bounded cumulative privacy budget $\epsilon=\sum_{k=1}^{\infty}\frac{2\bar{C}\lambda^k}{\nu^k}$ when $k\rightarrow \infty$, we use Laplace noise with parameter $\nu^k$ increasing with time (since we require $\{\frac{\lambda^k}{\nu^k}\}$ to be summable while $\{\lambda^k\}$ is non-summable).
-Since the strength of shared signal is always $x_{(i)\ell}^k$ for $\ell=1,\cdots,m$, an increasing $\nu^k$ implies an increasing relative level between noise $\zeta_{(i)\ell}^k$ and signal $x_{(i)\ell}^k$.
-However, since it is $\gamma^k{\rm Lap}(\nu^k)$ that is actually fed into the algorithm, and the increase in the noise level $\nu^k$ is outpaced by the decrease of $\gamma^k$ (see Assumption \ref{assumption:dp-noise}), the actual noise fed into the algorithm decays with time, which makes it possible for Algorithm 1 to ensure accurate convergence to the NE.
-Moreover, Theorem \ref{theorem:convergence_algorithm_1} implies that the convergence is not affected by scaling $\nu^k$ by any constant coefficient $\frac{1}{\epsilon}>0$ so as to achieve any desired level of privacy, as long as the Laplace noise parameter $\nu^k$ (with associated variance $(\sigma_i^k)^2=2(\nu^k)^2$) satisfies Assumption \ref{assumption:dp-noise}. \end{Remark 1}